The generalised scaling function: a systematic study: Abstract

 \section{Abstract}

-{ We describe a procedure which aims at determining, for all the values of the coupling constant, all the generalised scaling functions arising in the high spin limit for long operators in the $sl(2)$ sector of ${\cal N}=4$ SYM.
-All the relevant information is encoded in infinite linear systems, each easily connected with the previous ones.
-Therefore, the solution may be written in a recursive form and then explicitly worked out in the strong coupling regime.
-In this case, we carefully detail the peculiar convergence of different 'masses' to the unique $O(6)$ mass gap, by also analysing the departure from this limiting theory.}
+{ We describe a procedure for determining the generalised scaling functions $f_n(g)$ at all the values of the coupling constant.
+These functions describe the high spin contribution to the anomalous dimension of large twist operators (in the $sl(2)$ sector) of ${\cal N}=4$ SYM.
+At fixed $n$, $f_n(g)$ can be obtained by solving a linear integral equation (or, equivalently, a linear system with an infinite number of equations), whose inhomogeneous term only depends on the solutions at smaller $n$.
+In other words, the solution can be written in a recursive form and then explicitly worked out in the strong coupling regime.
+In this regime, we also emphasise the peculiar convergence of different quantities ('masses', related to the $f_n(g)$) to the unique mass gap of the $O(6)$ nonlinear sigma model and analyse the first next-to-leading order corrections.}